hassio-addons/repository/esphome/README.md

 ## Installation

-To install this Hass.io add-on you need to add the ESPHome add-on repository
+To install this Home Assistant add-on you need to add the ESPHome add-on repository
 first:

-1. Add the epshomeyaml add-ons repository to your Hass.io instance.
-You can do this by navigating to the "Add-on Store" tab in the Hass.io panel and then entering https://github.com/esphome/hassio in the "Add new repository by URL" field.
+1. Add the ESPHome add-ons repository to your Home Assistant instance.
+You can do this by navigating to the "Add-on store" tab in the Supervisor panel and then entering https://github.com/esphome/hassio in the "Add repository" field after selecting "Repositories" from the top-right menu.
 2. Now scroll down and select the "ESPHome" add-on.
 3. Press install to download the add-on and unpack it on your machine.
 This can take some time.
-4. Optional: If you're using SSL certificates and want to encrypt your communication to this add-on, please enter `true` into the `ssl` field and set the `fullchain` and `certfile` options accordingly.
+4. Optional: If you're using SSL/TLS certificates and want to encrypt your communication to this add-on, please enter `true` into the `ssl` field and set the `fullchain` and `certfile` options accordingly.
 5. Start the add-on, check the logs of the add-on to see if everything went well.
 6. Click "OPEN WEB UI" to open the ESPHome dashboard.
-You will be asked for your Home Assistant credentials - ESPHome uses Hass.io's authentication system to log you in.
+You will be asked for your Home Assistant credentials - ESPHome uses Home Assistant's authentication system to log you in.

-You can view the ESPHome docs here: https://esphome.io/
+You can view the ESPHome documentation at https://esphome.io/

 ## Configuration